$60 (for any or all of the 4 periods offered)

 All parents are responsible for their children while attending co-op and are expected to remain on the premises during co-op hours.
 As a courtesy, we ask that all parents discuss with their child’s teachers any behavioral and/or learning difficulties that might make participation in co-op classes difficult.

 In order to maintain a healthy environment for your child(ren), please do not bring your child to co-op activities if he or she has currently (or within the past 24 hours) any of the following symptoms: fever, unidentified rash, harsh cough, large amounts of nasal discharge, lethargic behavior, diarrhea or loose stools, vomiting, head lice, pinkeye, or other infectious condition.

-East Side Co-op, its volunteers, and St. Mary's church shall not be liable for theft or loss of personal property on the parish center grounds.
+East Side Co-op, its volunteers, and the church shall not be liable for theft or loss of personal property on the parish center grounds.
 Should children or their parents choose to bring personal belongings to co-op, the students and their parents are responsible for ensuring that their belongings are secured.
 Please consider leaving valuable items (especially electronics) at home.